diagonalciso/Wazuh-3.10-installer/README.md

 # Wazuh-3.10-installer for Debian 9 and Ubuntu 18.04 #

-This simple script will install Single-Host Wazuh 3.10.2 + ELK stack on Debian 9 server or Ubuntu 18.04 server (tested).
+This simple script will install Single-Host Wazuh 3.10.2 + ELK stack on Debian 9 and Debian 10 server (tested).

 Please make sure your server has enough RAM (I advise 16GB minimum for production) or the installation may fail.
+For testing 4 GB will do.

 I used https://wazuh.com/start/ as a guide for building this installer.
 (For Debian, from packages).
 You'll find additional resources there too.